 Absence seizures are seizures that generally last just a few seconds, and are characterized by a blank or “absent” stare.

-Absence seizures usually occur in children between 4 to 12 years old, but it's possible to have an absence seizure at any age.
+Absence seizures usually occur in children between ages 4 to 14, but it’s possible to have an absence seizure at any age.

 Absence seizures are easy to miss, but tests and an evaluation of symptoms can diagnose them.

 Healthcare providers can usually help find the right mix of medications and lifestyle changes to manage absence seizures.

 Without treatment, school performance, work, and relationships can suffer.

 Tips to help you get the most from a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.

 Before your visit, write down questions you want answered.